Family First Party: 2007 federal election

 Family First contested the 2007 federal election, in particular seeking to increase its Senate representation.
 Nationwide, the party received 1.62% of the primary vote in the Senate, and 1.99% in the House of Representatives, both down slightly on the 2004 result.
 In Victoria, however, both the lower and upper house vote increased by 0.64%, to 2.52 and 3.02% respectively.
 No Family First candidates were elected.
 Sitting senator Steve Fielding's term did not expire until 2011.

-Before the 2007 federal election, Fred Nile criticized Family First for giving preferences (in some states) to the Liberty and Democracy Party, a libertarian political party one of whose policies was to legalize recreational drug use, stating "They gave their preferences to the enemy, the anti-Christian party."
+Before the 2007 federal election, Fred Nile criticised Family First for giving preferences (in some states) to the Liberty and Democracy Party, a libertarian political party one of whose policies was to legalize recreational drug use, stating "They gave their preferences to the enemy, the anti-Christian party."
 This was suggested as a reason for their poor election result.
 Fred Nile's own Christian Democratic Party had also preferenced the Liberty and Democracy Party before any other major party in the Senate.

 In 2008, some newspapers claimed that Fielding wanted to "relaunch himself as a mainstream political player, beyond Family First's ultra-conservative evangelical Christian support base."
 The reports indicated that Fielding had tried to recruit Tim Costello and others around the beginning of 2008 with a view to forming a new party, but had failed to convince them.
 The revelations came after Fielding changed his position on abortion, after being rebuffed by his party for taking a softer approach.
 Fielding denied the claims.